 A lot can be done to help people who have osteoarthritis in their knee(s).
 The goal of treatment is to reduce pain, control swelling and maintain or improve mobility of the knee but unfortunately there is no known cure for osteoarthritis.

 Every osteoarthritic knee is different, and there should be a team approach to treatment.
-Some available treatments include exercises, medications, education on activity modification, weight loss, heat and cold therapy, techniques for joint protection, injections and in some cases surgery.
+Some available treatments include exercises, medications, education on activity modification, weight loss, heat and cold therapy, techniques for joint protection, injections and in some cases partial or total knee replacement.
+Total Joint replacement eliminates or reduces joint pain, increase mobility and improve quality of life.
 Doctors and physical therapists who deal with people who have osteoarthritis can help outline a treatment program.

 There are two main types of oral medications which have been shown to relieve pain and the other symptoms of osteoarthritis of the knee: acetaminophen (Tylenol) and non steroidal anti-inflammatory drugs (NSAIDs).